thoughtworks/talisman/docs/update.md

 The following environment variables can be set:

-1. `TALISMAN_SKIP_UPGRADE` :Set to true if you want to skip the automatic upgrade check.
+1. TALISMAN_SKIP_UPGRADE: Set to true if you want to skip the automatic upgrade check.
 Default is false
-2. `TALISMAN_UPGRADE_CONNECT_TIMEOUT` :Maximum connection timeout before the upgrade is cancelled (in seconds).
+2. TALISMAN_UPGRADE_CONNECT_TIMEOUT: Max connect timeout before the upgrade is cancelled(in seconds).
 Default is 10 seconds.

 If at all you need to manually upgrade, here are the steps:
 <br>[Recommended] Update Talisman binary and hook scripts to the latest release: